12740AE/AE_website/index.md

 ### 1.1 Motivation

 Dorm rooms and college shared-living spaces are unfortunately common settings for theft.
 They usually have minimal security, if any, but college students store a plethora valuables here: laptop, phone, passport/SS card, cash, electronics, gaming platforms, just to name a few.
 Sometimes a simple door lock is not enough to deter the average thief- and what if the thief is a cohabitant?
-Burglary incidents vary between colleges, but in some cases, victims can be as common at 13% of the student population.
+Burglary incidents vary between colleges, but in some cases, victims can be as common at 13% of the student population[1].
 Consumer Report even provides reviews on dorm insurance, and homeowners policies can also be extended to children on a college campus.
 Improving dorm room/living space security and oversight is important and a key step to prevent the ubiquitous issue of thievery.

 ### 1.2 Goals